cloudacademy/openshift-voteapp-demo/README.md

 # STEP30

-When you've finished with the OpenShift cluster and no longer need it, consider tearing it down:
+When you've finished with the OpenShift cluster and no longer need it:

+Consider tearing it down:

 ```
 openshift-install destroy cluster
 ```

+Log back into the [cloud.redhat.com](https://cloud.redhat.com/openshift/install) portal and delete the respective cluster subscription